seiferla/FiBo/docs/use_cases/UC_6_evaluate_scanning_receipts/UC_6_evaluate_scanning_receipts.md

     When I press the "Scan receipt" button
     Then I am on the "scanning receipt" form

-  Scenario: enter valid data and save it
+  Scenario: scan valid data and save it
     Given I am signed in with username "USER" and password "PASSWORD" And I am at the "scanning receipt" form
     When I take a picture of a receipt
-    And I get a overview
+    And I get a overview of the detected data
     And there is an edit button
     When I can click the "Save" button
     And I receive a "success" message